 (1) “Lower Intermediate” Track:

-The distinction among skills levels is not hard-and-fast.
-A player who has been Advancing Beginner may not feel quite ready to take Intermediate classes.
-For just such players, we are creating the Lower Intermediate Track to help you navigate this transition.
-The titles and contents of classes in the Lower Intermediate Track are to be announced.
+The distinction between skills levels is not hard and fast.
+A player who has been Advancing Beginner may not feel quite ready to take Intermediate level classes.
+For just such players, we are offering the Lower Intermediate Track to help you navigate this transition.
+You may attend any or all of these single-topic classes.

 (2) “Transitioning from Intermediate to Advanced” Series of Classes: